ReLisK/LangakuBackendAssignment/README.md

 I then did some research and learnt about the SM2 algorithm and decided that was a better way to handle this problem as it provides multiple ways of addressing difficulty.
 The key one being **Ease**, when this is adjusted up or down it affects the length of an interval when a user selects an Easy rating for a card.

-I adapted this main idea and modified it for our algorithm here to ffit our 3 rating system (where SM2 has five) along with some other slight changes.
+I adapted this main idea and modified it for our algorithm here to fit our 3 rating system (where SM2 has five) along with some other slight changes.

 ### There are 4 key terms for this algorithm